 - It’s not crowded at all – there are only a few time slots a day (it’s also closed on Mondays) and very few people are let in.

-- Galleria Borghese holds one of the most famous art collections in the world – sculpture and paintings by Bernini, Titan, Raphael, Rubens and more – don’t miss this on your city sightseeing in Rome!
+- Galleria Borghese holds one of the most famous art collections in the world – sculpture and paintings by Bernini, Titan, Raphael, Rubens and more – don’t miss this on your 3 days itinerary in Rome!

 Villa Borghese Park